linky00/worldenddisk/content/projects/our-boat-the-thread/index.md

 {{< img src=screenshot-2.png >}}
 {{< /gallery >}}

-The protagonist's lover, a childhood friend who became empress, is dead.
-With her, the underworld she shaped in her own image is crumbling.
-You play as the Fates, steering the protagonist in her old motorboat where she must go.
+The protagonist's lover, the childhood friend who would become empress, is dead.
+The underworld shaped in her own image is crumbling with her.
+You play as the Fates, steering the protagonist in her old motorboat to do what must be done.

 {{< gallery >}}
 {{< img src=screenshot-3.png >}}